Nome at a glance

 $125,000.00 | 7/1/2020 6/30/2023 |

-NOME, CITY OF CHP | Department of Justice Offices, Boards and Divisions | 16.710 Public Safety Partnership and Community Policing Grants | Prime |
+CITY OF NOME CHP | Department of Justice Offices, Boards and Divisions | 16.710 Public Safety Partnership and Community Policing Grants | Prime |

 Military equipment transfers